Demons registration for 2D empirical wavelet transforms

 \subsection{Mapping estimation}

-In practice, the mappings $\gamma_n$ in Definition~\ref{def:norm_system,def:unnorm_system} have to be estimated.
-The Thirion's demons algorithm \cite{thirion1998image} is a mapping estimation scheme inspired by a diffusion process in which the targeted mapping is represented by a displacement field $\gamma$.
+In practice, the~mappings $\gamma_n$ in Definitions \ref{def:norm_system} and \ref{def:unnorm_system} have to be estimated.
+The Thirion's demons algorithm~\cite{thirion1998image} is a mapping estimation scheme inspired by a diffusion process in which the targeted mapping is represented by a displacement field $\gamma$.
 This method alternates between solving the flow equations and regularization.
-To give a theoretical justification to this method, \cite{vercauteren2009diffeomorphic} revisited it as the following optimisation problem:
+To~give a theoretical justification for this method,~\cite{vercauteren2009diffeomorphic} revisited it as the following optimization problem: